MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/configure-oauth2-provider.md

 ---
-title: "Configure OAuth 2.0 identity providers in Power Apps portals - such as Microsoft, LinkedIn, Facebook, Google, and Twitter. | MicrosoftDocs"
+title: Configure an OAuth 2.0 provider for portals
-description: "Learn how to configure OAuth 2.0 identity providers in Power Apps portals - such as Microsoft, LinkedIn, Facebook, Google, and Twitter."
+description: Learn how to configure OAuth 2.0 identity providers in Power Apps portals - such as Microsoft, LinkedIn, Facebook, Google, and Twitter.
 author: sandhangitmsft
 ms.service: powerapps
 ms.topic: conceptual